-A vaccine targeting EGFR/HER2 (Yale - Dr. Mamula) has recently been pulled due to a USDA licensing issue.
+A vaccine targeting EGFR/HER2 (Yale - Dr. Mamula) was recently pulled due to a USDA licensing issue.
 Published information on its efficacy is not available but many dog owners report improvement in lung metastasis.

 What if there is lung metastasis?

 If your dog has lung metastasis and you want to proceed with treatment, there are usually a few options.

 (1) If there is only 1 nodule, growing slowly, removing it (and the associated lung lobe) then following with chemotherapy can be considered.

 (2) Chemotherapy can be considered to slow down cancer in the lungs.
 This may or may not help.
 Your oncologist would take periodic chest x-rays to determine if chemotherapy is helping.